mjmlio/mjml/CONTRIBUTING.md

 There are 3 types of packages:

-* mjml-core: the engine that renders mjml components
+* `mjml-core`: the engine that renders mjml components

-* mjml-cli: the client, base on the mjml-core interface
+* `mjml-cli`: the client, base on the mjml-core interface

-* mjml: a standalone client including the standard library of components
+* `mjml`: a standalone client including the standard library of components

 * one standalone package for each component